Financial Services, housing finance and housing policy, congressional process and procedure, criminal and civil litigation

 Eight years serving Wisconsin’s 7th Congressional District, eight years serving as District Attorney of Ashland County, WI

-Duffy is an accomplished professional lumberjack athlete who put himself through law school doing exhibitions and competitions in lumberjack sports.
+Prior to his political career, Sean was an accomplished professional lumberjack athlete who put himself through law school doing exhibitions and competitions in lumberjack sports.
 He earned three world champion titles in the speed climb and provided color commentary on the sport for ESPN’s Great Outdoor Games.
 He lives in Wausau, Wisconsin with his wife Rachel Campos-Duffy and their nine children.